pjordaan/laravel-apie/README.md

 It also adds a class EloquentModelDataLayer to persist and retrieve api resources as Eloquent models and adds a status check to see if it can connect with the database.
 See the documentation of apie at https://github.com/pjordaan/apie

+## Forwards compatiblity Apie version 4
+By default laravel-apie will still use the old 3.* serialization.
+In Apie version 4 this will change drastically, so a config option is added to enable the forwards compatible 4.* release.

 ## Contents
 1. [Installation](#Installation)
 2. [Lumen integration](docs/02-lumen-integration.md)